giorginolab/aGAL-MD/README.md

 ## Tutorial
 ### Step 1: system building and preparation
 It can be easily done by running the [mol_prep_fabry.ipynb](functions/mol_prep_fabry.ipynb) which includes:

-    - mutation handling
+    - mutation and glycosilation handling
-    - glycosilation
     - DGJ (Migalastat) placement
     - system segmentation and preparation
     - equilibration folder

 The notebook generates a series of folders, both for the apo and holo (DGJ) structures, divided by mutation, containing the required input parameters to run an equilibration step.

+If multiple replicas of the system are to be run, please make copies of the folders at this point and store them in a parent folder.

 ### Step 2: equilibration run
 The equilibration must be runned on HPC.